KrishnaChaitanya1027/mcp-copilot-lab/README.md

 [![uv](https://img.shields.io/badge/packaging-uv-brightgreen)](https://docs.astral.sh/uv/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Minimal **Model Context Protocol (MCP)** lab that shows how to take a server from “toy demo” to a modular, stateful copilot.
-The repository now ships opinionated guardrails, persistent memory, artifact management, alerting, and both CLI and TUI chat clients.
+The repository now ships opinionated guardrails, persistent memory, artifact management, alerting, and a CLI chat client.

 - See `RECENT_FIXES.txt` for a running log of the latest improvements.